hasura/graphql-engine/docs/graphql/core/guides/postgres/import-data.rst

 .. code-block:: bash

+  psql 'postgres://<postgres>:<postgres>@localhost:<port>/<database>'

+  ## for example

-   psql <postgres://kattykat:bG66KOrqxrVLkBIk8LSOR3b-lHwmfgUH@lallah.db.elephantsql.com:5432/kattykat>
+  psql <postgres://postgres:postgres@localhost:5432/kittykat>

 Step 3: Copy the data successfully
 -----------------------------------

-Once you are connected successfully to the database/instance, use the following command in the psql terminal to copy the data:
+Once you are connected successfully to the database, use the following command in the psql terminal to copy the data:

 .. code-block:: bash